 6. When you have the same friend circle

-If you have several common friends and you both are invariably going to bump into one another, perhaps it is better to shake hands.
+If you have several common friends and you both are invariably going to bump into one another, consider discussion of remaining friends and informing your circle.
 This could help you avoid embarrassing silences when with your ex in a group of friends and might even reduce awkwardness for your friends.
-Moreover, your friends do not have to pick sides, creating a rift between all your pals.
+Moreover, your friends do not have to pick sides, avoiding a rift between your pals.